 There was a path around the pond so we looked for the remains of the Lagaville settlement but all we could find was a green-topped post with Lagaville Village written on it … the area was overgrown with nature, there was no remains of a village that I could see.

-I was a little disappointment as I expected to see some evidence of the concrete sort, but a short detour up another hill took us to a chambered cairn called Meallach’s Grave, a neolithic burial site similar to the Giants’ Graves.
+I was a little disappointed as I expected to see some evidence of the concrete sort, but a short detour up another hill took us to a chambered cairn called Meallach’s Grave, a neolithic burial site similar to the Giants’ Graves.
 There was a lovely view from the hill and it felt quite peaceful.

 I really loved this day out hiking up to the loch and exploring the Lagaville trails.
 A truly beautiful place.